schwa/S01E268-state-and-bindings/README.md

 ## Possible Future Work

+- Add support for environment.
 - Eliminate the global state if at all possible.
+- Replace Swift @propertyWrapper with Macros where sensible.
-- Add in support for Observation.
+- Add in support for Observation (get rid of ObservedObject))
-- Add support for environment.

 ## Objc.io's SwiftUI State Explained Series